escape-dev/devise-jwt/README.md

-# Devise JWT and Can Can Can Authorizations
+# Devise JWT, Rate Limiter, Kaminari Pagination and Can Can Can Authorizations